amazon-science/RefChecker/README.md

   --openai_key OPENAI_KEY
               Path to the openai api key file.
 Required if the chatgpt or gpt4 models are used.
+  --anthropic_key ANTHROPIC_KEY
+              Path to the Anthropic api key file.
+Required if the Anthropic Claude2 api is used.
+  --bedrock_region BEDROCK_REGION
+              AWS region where the bedrock api is deployed.
+Required if the bedrock api is used.
   --use_retriever
               Whether to use retrieval to find the reference for checking.
 Required if the reference field in input data is not provided.